 Hermione had to think fast.
-She didn't want to tell Ginny that her beloved new Quidditch blanket came from Malfoy... thinking Ginny would lose her fondess of it rather quickly and burn it most likely.
+She didn't want to tell Ginny that her beloved new Quidditch blanket came from Malfoy, knowing Ginny would lose her fondness of it rather quickly and burn it, most likely.

 She had to talk to Draco first and figure out what he was up to.

-“He's being his annoying arrogant self, as usual."
-She played it off.
+“He's being his annoying arrogant self, as usual," she played it off.
 "I want to curse him for toying with me, that's all."
-She said turning to gather her belongings.
+She turned to gather her belongings.
 "What's new?"

-But she didn't really want to curse him... she wanted to kiss him!
+But she didn't really want to curse him.
 She was pretty sure they had just shared some kind of intimate moment and he had given her the most perfect gift.
 The question was... why?
 It had to be some sort of cruel scheme against her and her friends.

 Ginny thought she was speaking of Ron leaving her for Lavender.

-But oh no... she was thinking of him... the thorn in her side... the pebble in her shoe... the annoyance of her life... her natural born enemy... the cockroach that was...
-Draco Malfoy!
+But oh, no... she was thinking of him.
+That thorn in her side.
+That pebble in her shoe.
+The cockroach that was Draco Malfoy!

-Well...
-Draco had been through a lot the night before... and well...
-Hermione is in pain as well.
+Well, Draco had been through a lot the night before... and Hermione is in pain as well.